 Invest in local events

 There’s nothing wrong with capitalizing on existing events to market yourself.
 Look for local trade exhibitions, sporting events, festivals, or anything where people who fit your demographic gather to enjoy themselves.
 Bring lots of stickers, shirts, anything that gets your brand’s name out there.
-Should you choose to participate in a tastings event, or even if you host your own, you can even use sophisticated software to manage the data you collect.
+Should you choose to participate in a tastings event, or even if you host your own brand activation, you can even use sophisticated software to manage the data you collect.

 Use social media